sap-tutorials/Tutorials/tutorials/xsa-mta-package-transport/xsa-mta-package-transport.md

 [ACCORDION-BEGIN [Step 4: ](Check your application)]

-You can now check the services have been deployed using `xs` services:
+You can now check the services have been deployed using XS services:

 ![Deploy finished check](check.png)

-And the application using `xs` apps in the corresponding space (for example, development in HANA express edition):
+And the application using `xs apps` in the corresponding space (for example, development in HANA express edition):

 ![Deploy finished check](apps.png)